GusSand/Kaggle_Yelp_Recommendations/README.md

 Kaggle_Yelp_Recommendations
 ===========================

-Kaggle Machine Learning exercise to predict how many useful votes a yelp review will receive.
+Kaggle Machine Learning competition to predict how many useful votes a yelp review will receive.